 - 1/4 cup milk

 - 4 to 5 ice cubes

-- Add your berries, banana, and juice into your blender or magic bullet
+- Add your berries, banana, and juice into your blender.

-- Pour into 2 8 oz glasses and enjoy
+- Pour into two 8 oz glasses and enjoy.

 This orange berry smoothie was first posted on March 21, 2014.
 The photos and text were updated on January 4, 2021.